 - 280 jobs in construction, ongoing maintenance and the supply chain.

-- environmental, cultural heritage and engineering investigations to better understand the site’s conditions
+Current works include environmental, cultural heritage and engineering investigations to better understand the site’s and local area conditions.

 Early works on the tram maintenance facility are expected to start in 2023, subject to planning and heritage approvals.